oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 ## Implement the forced logout for a user

-In this section we'll work towards ending a users session and logging them out of the app.
+In this section, we'll work towards ending a user's session and logging them out of the app.

 ### End a user's session